itsluap/books/the_wrong_answer/chapters/chapter-05-the-watchers.md

 “How do you meet without the drones counting bodies?”

 “We don’t meet,” he said.
 “We overlap.”
 He gestured with his chin toward the wall.
 “There are blind seams between the cameras, places where the Core estimates instead of seeing.
 We write on paper.
 We pass it by hand.
+Paper leaves smaller wakes than messages.
 We say the wrong words on purpose in rooms that lag on threes.”
 He tilted his head, listening to the building.
 “You hear the threes.”

 “I do.”